ahmedgittinghub/Personal_projects/etl group project/project:explination.md

 ## Sprint 2:
 This sprint is broken down into two phases:
    - phase 1: shifts the project from a MYSQL database to postgreSQL Database, this is done to allow a esier migartion prosses to aws redshift.
-   - phase 2 : excutes the transition of the etl process in which it consists of code to extract the etl proccess on AWS.
+   - phase 2 : excutes the transition of the etl process in which it consists of code to extract the etl proccess AND load it to a  AWS redshift database.